 Blackwork Animals and Birds

-A collection of 4 blackwork animals and birds, all available as instant downloads.
+A collection of 5 designs, 3 realistic blackwork animals, along with a stylised rooster and dragon, all available as instant downloads.

 There are various ways of shading a blackwork design.
 The method used here is to add extra stitches to the pattern in the darker areas.
-If you haven't tried shading before, you might like to try out my free pattern first or download my Blackwork for Beginners ebook.
+If you haven't tried shading before, you might like to try out my free pattern first.

 The Sentinel - blackwork elephant